Insights and Advice for Enabling More Efficient and Sustainable Construction

 For any construction project budget, some costs are unavoidable, while others fall into the discretionary or “nice to have” category.
 Prioritizing expenses to make these important distinctions helps to identify costs that can be delayed or eliminated if the budget is getting off track.
 As the project progresses, these priorities determine which critical items directly impact a successful project completion.

-5. Consider Budget For Contingencies
+5. Budget for Contingencies

 The unpredictable nature of contingencies can make this part of the budgeting process difficult.
 Too little money allocated to the contingency fund introduces project risks, while too much can be interpreted as padding the budget or reserving funds that could be allocated elsewhere.
 Thorough upfront review and historical data help to set an appropriate contingency budget.